A colorful brown-throated conure (Aratinga pertinax) eating a fruit from a turpentine (gumbo limbo) tree in the U.S. Virgin Islands

 Also know as the doctorbird, the antillean crested hummingbird is a tiny bird that weighs just a fraction of an ounce.
 The doctorbird has a short strait bill and a crest of feathers on top of the head.
 Males and females appear similar, but the crest can be more pronounced in the male and males tend to have darker underparts.

-Gray kingbird perched on a branch against green foliage background.
+Gray kingbird (Tyrannus dominicensis) perched on a branch against green foliage background in the U.S. Virgin Islands

 Gray Kingbird (Tyrannus dominicensis)